Psalm 48 & Proverbs 17

 anyone who trusts in high walls invites disaster.

-Verse 14 is good for all people in any relationships.
+Verse 14 is good for all people in any relationship.
 Keep the floodgates CLOSED.
 When you feel anger coming up…what behavior in another has triggered the emotion of anger in you.
 Likely, it is an issue that is insecurity within you and not the person who triggered that emotion.
 Ask yourselves these questions before you continue yelling:

 - What behavior is triggering this emotion?